intel/rmd-operator/README.md

 ### Limitations in Creating RmdWorkloads via Pod Spec
 *  Only one container per pod may request l3 cache ways.
-*  Automatic configuration is only achievalbe with the native Kubernetes CPU Manager static policy.
+*  Automatic configuration is only achievable with the native Kubernetes CPU Manager static policy.
 *  The user has no control over which CPUs are configured with the automatically created RmdWorkload policy as the CPU Manager is in charge of CPU allocation.